meteor-velocity/velocity/README.md

 FYI, `mrt publish .`   <-- just pushes to atmosphere without creating the tag

+## Publishing to Meteor Package System

+We have to publish velocity:core for the different architectures (Mac OS, 64-bit Linux and 32-bit Linux).

+First publish velocity:core on your development machine with `meteor publish`.
+Then you will need machines with the other two architectures.
+Then use `meteor publish-for-arch velocity:core@VERSION --release 0.9.2.1` (also see [Meteor docs](http://docs.meteor.com/#meteorpublishforarch)).

 ##Contributors

 We are collaborating with an all-star team on unifying the Meteor testing landscape: